ocademy-ai/machine-learning/open-machine-learning-jupyter-book/intro.md

 Data Science 💾
 ^^^

-Data science is an interdisciplinary academic field that uses statistics, scientific computing, scientific methods, processes, algorithms and systems to extract insights from data.
+Data Science is an interdisciplinary academic field that uses statistics, scientific computing, scientific methods, processes, algorithms and systems to extract insights from data.
 +++
 Start to read {fas}`arrow-right`
 ```